tyin76/tyin76/README.md

 🚀 I’m currently learning how to expand my knowledge and skills with **Next.js**.<br>

-🎨 My goal is to create impactful and user-friendly applications while continuously improving my technical skills and collaborating with others!.<br>
+🎨 My goal is to create impactful and user-friendly applications while continuously improving my technical skills and collaborating with others!<br>

 🤝 Please feel free to reach out to me @terence.yin76@gmail.com and connect with me on <a href="https://www.linkedin.com/in/terence-yin-0aabba29a/" target="_blank">LinkedIn</a>.<br>